 Sight For All trained ophthalmologists from Luang Prabang, Champasak and Savannakhet Eye Centres in the medical management of diabetic retinopathy.

-Sight For All provides diagnostic and surgical equipment to NOC, Lao’s national teaching centre in Vientiane.
+Sight For All provided diagnostic and surgical equipment to NOC, Lao’s national teaching centre in Vientiane.

 Paediatric Ophthalmology Unit